sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc1155-transfer/README.md

-# Sygma SDK ERC1155 Non-Fungible Token Transfer Example
+# Sygma SDK ERC1155 Semi-Fungible Token Transfer Example

-This example script demonstrates how to perform a **non-fungible ERC1155 token transfer** between two accounts on different testnets using the Sygma SDK.
+This example script demonstrates how to perform a **semi-fungible ERC1155 token transfer** between two accounts on testnet using the Sygma SDK.

 ## Prerequisites